flexera-public/cmdb/README.md

      written to disk files by rewriting files at app-load time, substituting CMDB variables into the files as required.

-The gem has three primary interfaces:
+CMDB has three primary interfaces:

   1. The `cmdb shim` command populates the environment with values and/or rewrites hardcoded config files, then spawns your application.